mauriciolesme/bon-voyage-ai-agent/README.md

 # Bon Voyage AI ✈️

 A conversational AI travel assistant built with Streamlit and GPT-4o-mini.
-Bon Voyage AI helps users plan trips by recommending destinations based on their budget, nationality, travel goals, and travel month — then generating a personalized travel brief with live data.
+Bon Voyage AI helps users plan trips by recommending destinations based on their budget, nationality, travel goals, and travel month, then generating a personalized travel brief with live data.

 ## What It Does